stadium-software/datagrid-advanced-search/README.md

 <hr>

 ## Required setup
+NOTE: These instructions apply to Stadium 6 only

 ### Database
 Create the MSSQL database by running the SQL scripts in the Database folder of this repo.